 Wed., Nov.
 8, 5:00 – 7:00 pm

-For Business Professionals: Applications for the 2017 class are now open.
-To apply, email a copy of your resume and a cover letter expressing your interest in the Arts Board Matching program to firstname.lastname@example.org.
+For Business Professionals: Applications for the 2017 class are closed.
+To be considered for the 2018 class, please email a copy of your resume and a cover letter expressing your interest in the Arts Board Matching program to email@example.com.
 Program fee is $750 (most participants’ companies/organizations are willing to pay this fee, but some pay it themselves).

 For Arts Organizations: Interested in being matched with a business participant?
 Fill out our Arts Organization Interest Form.
 An information session will be held in the fall giving you the opportunity to ask questions and get more information.
 Keep in mind, not every organization may be able to be paired with a board candidate.